hygieia/api/README.md

 	```
 	**Note**: The 'jasypt.encryptor.password' system property is used to decrypt the database password.
 For more information, refer to [Encrypted Properties](../collectors/collectors.md#encrypted-properties).

-## API Properties File
+## API Properties Section

-The sample `api.properties` file lists parameters with sample values to configure the API layer.
+The sample `api.properties` lists parameters with sample values to configure the API layer.
 Set the parameters based on your environment setup.

 ```properties
 # api.properties